 Utilizing various mediums, Eric D. Johnson researches how influence, both individual and communal, corrupts our innate moral code, for better or worse.
-He harnesses the processes of numerous mediums, as a tool to reflect on humanity’s complex relationship with one another and nature.
+He harnesses the processes of numerous mediums, as a tool to reflect on humanity’s complex relationship with itself and nature.
 Interconnecting materials that range from concrete to paper, his work offers a reflection on our past, present, and future.

 Eric is an active member of the art community and a member of SGCI, MAPC, Southern Illinois Printworks, Dayton Arts Council, Zygote Press, and The Sculpture Center.
 Some recent shows include Underbelly at the H Gallery in Ventrua, California, PhotoNow at Cuyahoga Community College in Cleveland, Ohio, Camera USA National Competion in Naples, Florida, The 11th Turner National Print Competition and Exhibition in the Janet Turner Print Museum located at California State University, After the Pedestal at the Sculpture Center in Cleveland, Ohio, Encounter II: Fantasy and Science and Fiction Exhibition at the Garfield Park Arts Center in Indianapolis, IN, and his M.F.A.
 Thesis exhibition in the Basile Gallery located at the Herron School of Art and Design in Indianapolis, Indiana.